ImXico/Cyberpunk/README.md

 ![gif](https://zippy.gfycat.com/HiddenTartIzuthrush.gif)

-But it's easy to make your own - just make sure you implement [Transition](https://github.com/ImXico/HandyGDX/blob/master/source/Transition/Transition.java)!
+But it's easy to make your own - just make sure you implement the [Transition](https://github.com/ImXico/HandyGDX/blob/master/source/Transition/Transition.java) interface!

 ### World Coordinates
 To keep a consistent app that's independent of real device size or asset size, it's a good idea to: